#33 How to increase the water pressure in your shower

-The Regulator is a small plastic part that fits inside either your showerhead or the wall connections, and it controls how much water flows out of your showerhead.
+The regulator is a small plastic part that fits inside either your showerhead or the wall connections, which controls how much water flows out of your showerhead.

-Once you’ve located the Regulator, you’ll want to take a pair of pliers and remove it, by unscrewing it.
+Once you’ve located the regulator, take a pair of pliers and remove it by unscrewing.

 Next, you’ll want to test the water pressure to make sure your fix has worked.
 Turn the taps on and time how long it takes you to fill a jug or bucket.
 Note the difference between the first time and the second time to determine how much your water pressure has increased.